Se encuentra usted aquí

 Otros Casos Practicos

 Tamera, a farm of 154 ha, is located in the most arid region of Portugal (Alentejo).
-This area has shown significant trends of increasing erosion and desertification and climate change will most probably exacerbate these issues.
+This area has shown significant trends of increasing erosion and desertification.
+Only a few decades ago, the Alentejo was a region where the streams flowed with water all year round, even in summer.